aonikpaulalock/Final-Assiment-Client/README.md

  i will try unique design and more than fuctonality

 # Feature
-* Create Manufacturer website inspiration themeforest
+* This is a full-stack manufacturing wbsite.
+Users need to log in via Email and Password or Google (also can create a new account).
-* Create home page 8 section
+* Have an admin and user dashboard.
+Admin can delete, add, and manage all servics and normal users see all products & can order.
-* Click order button and naviagete user order pharches page
+* Click order button and naviagete user order pharches page .
-* Create dashboard and aded admin role if user not admin then not see order manage  Pages
+* Users can pay with their Crdit cards for their products.
-* use firebase authentication if user log in logout do
+* use payment method if user not payment then delete order .
-* use payment method if user not payment then delete order
+* use firebase authentication if user log in logout do .

 ## Available Scripts